 Chemotherapy uses drugs to stop cancer cell growth, either by killing the cells or by stopping them from dividing.

 The breast cancer sub-specialists at the OSUCCC – James offer the most advanced, targeted chemotherapy options for breast cancer, including clinical trial options.
-In fact, the OSUCCC – James is one of only four cancer centers in the country to be funded by the National Cancer Institute to conduct phase I and phase II clinical trials.
+In fact, the OSUCCC – James is one of only four cancer centers in the country to be funded by the National Cancer Institute to conduct phase I and phase II clinical trials on novel anticancer drugs.
 This means we are able to offer our patients even more of the latest, most targeted, most effective treatment options.

 Anti-hormone therapy removes hormones or blocks their action.

 Hormones are substances made by glands and circulated in the bloodstream.
 Some hormones, however, act as signals to cells, causing those cells to grow by attaching to them.
 If diagnostic tests show that cancer cells have places where hormones can attach (receptors), drugs that block these receptors may help slow or even stop the cancer cells from growing.

 Tamoxifen is a hormone therapy drug often given to patients when breast cancer is caught early or sometimes when patients have breast cancer that has spread, which is called metastatic breast cancer.
 Tamoxifen may cause side effects, but your OSUCCC – James breast cancer specialist will help you weigh the treatment benefits vs. risks.

 Another group of drugs, called aromatase inhibitors, may be given to postmenopausal women who have hormone receptor-positive breast cancer.
 These drugs work by blocking (or inhibiting) an enzyme called aromatase, which blocks the production of estrogen.
 Once the estrogen is blocked, the cells can no longer grow.